al70023/proxmox-server/Frigate/GUIDE.md

 This setup uses the [Amcrest IP5M-T1179EW-AI-V3 Camera](https://www.amazon.com/gp/product/B083G9KT4C?ie=UTF8&th=1&linkCode=sl1&tag=frigate0d-20&linkId=7462400a6ff3a326d7e0d0c7f6b93504&language=en_US&ref_=as_li_ss_tl).

+This setup also makes use of the Coral TPU for object detection resource offloading.

 Frigate will run on a Docker container on this VM.
 Thus, this setup will include Docker, Docker Compose, and Portainer for easy GUI management.

 ## Resources